 Not necessary.
 Just unpack the Zip and play.
 In the Zip you can also find the manual.

-In this simulation you have the choice between two stations:
+In this simulation you have the choice between four stations:

 - The pre-WW2 Siemens&Halske interlocking system that was installed on Kerkrade West station until 1988.
 A demonstration is available here: https://vimeo.com/500904526